mischamol/MoodeAudio-1.83-LCD/README.md

 ⚠ Note: `lcd_updater.py` is replaced with a stub after every update, so keep a backup elsewhere.
 Additionally, use a systemd watcher on `spotmeta.txt` and `aplmeta.txt` to include Spotify and Airplay metadata .

 ## Alternative Installation Method
-Instead of enabling the LCD updater in MoodeAudio, you can use a systemd watcher for both `currentsong.txt` and `spotmeta.txt`.
+Instead of enabling the LCD updater in MoodeAudio, you can also use a systemd watcher for `currentsong.txt`.
 As a result, you can place this repository wherever you want—for example, in your home folder (~), which remains untouched during updates.
 Personally, I prefer this method, as I got tired of copying everything back after every update.

 Ensure the correct permissions: `sudo chmod -R 755 lcd`